arx-research/ers-docs/pages/solidity-api/ERSRegistry.md

 function createSubnodeRecord(bytes32 _node, bytes32 _nameHash, address _owner, address _resolver) external virtual returns (bytes32)
 ```

-_Sets the record for a new subnode.
-May only be called by owner of node (checked in _setSubnodeOwner)._
+Sets the record for a new subnode.
+May only be called by the owner of the node (checked in _setSubnodeOwner).

 #### Parameters